The Best Motorcycle Insurance Companies for 2021

 The final piece of the insurance puzzle is a purely human factor - the quality of service and support provided by the company.
 It’s important that your company of choice employs staff who are knowledgeable in these matters.

 Another major factor is the claims process.
 We look at how fast and easy it is to claim, whether the company has a 24/7 hotline for their customers, and how well staff members actually handle claims.
-The best place to get motorcycle insurance will have several contact methods, be available around the clock, and provide the resources to educate their clients on filing claims and what to do if they happen to suffer a motorcycle accident.
+A reliable motorcycle insurance provider will have several contact methods, be available around the clock, and provide the resources to educate their clients on filing claims and what to do if they happen to suffer a motorcycle accident.

 We also evaluate how the company pays out claims and deals with people who have been involved in an accident.
-This goes hand-in-hand with specialized insurance policies, specifically those for vintage bikes that require price estimation.
+This goes hand-in-hand with specialized insurance policies, specifically those for vintage bikes with price estimation requirements.

 - Progressive: Best overall motorcycle insurance